BryceWest/project/README.md

-Project Framework with Bootstrap
+CIS295 Social Network Project
 ================================

-This codebase is the base framework for your project with bootstrap already enabled.
+This is the final project for CIS295